ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Summary

-Real-world evidence — generated from electronic health records, insurance claims, disease registries, and wearable device data — is increasingly used to support FDA and EMA regulatory submissions.
-The 21st Century Cures Act mandated the FDA's RWE program, and multiple approvals have now been granted using RWE as primary or supportive evidence.
-In 2026, hybrid trials combining randomized controlled elements with RWD external controls are becoming a standard design option for rare diseases and post-market studies.
+Real-world evidence — generated from electronic health records, insurance claims, disease registries, and wearable device data — has moved from supplementary context to a primary regulatory input.
+The 21st Century Cures Act mandated the FDA's RWE program, and multiple drug approvals have since used RWE as primary or supportive evidence.
+In 2026, hybrid trials that combine randomized treatment assignment with real-world data follow-up and external synthetic control arms are becoming a standard design option — particularly in rare diseases, post-market label extensions, and pediatric programs where placebo-controlled designs are ethically or practically impossible.

-Not all real-world data sources carry equal regulatory weight.
-The FDA's RWE framework (published under 21st Century Cures Act Section 3022) evaluates RWD sources on two dimensions: data relevance (does it capture the right outcomes for the research question?) and data reliability (is it complete, accurate, and consistently collected?).
+The FDA's RWE framework, published under 21st Century Cures Act Section 3022, evaluates RWD on two dimensions: data relevance (does it capture the right outcomes for the research question?) and data reliability (is it complete, accurate, and consistently collected?).
+These sound straightforward.
+In practice, they create significant friction.

 RWD Source Strengths Limitations